antonmedv/walk/README.md

 something to help me with faster navigation in the filesystem.
 A cd & ls replacement.
 So I build "llama".
 It allows to quickly navigate with fuzzy searching, cd integration is quite simple.
 Opens vim right from llama.
 That's it.
-Simple and dump as a llama.
+Simple and dumb as a llama.

 ## Install